 The Air Force enlisted force is comprised of distinct and separate ranks.
-Each correlates to increased levels of training, education, technical competence, experience, leadership and managerial responsibilities.
-In 1977, the enlisted force structure was reorganized into the following three tiers.
+Each correlates to increased levels of training, education, technical competence, experience, leadership, and managerial responsibilities.
+In 1977, the enlisted force structure was reorganized into three tiers.

-SNCOs are assigned duties commensurate with their skill level and rank.
-Their primary leadership duties are superintendent, supervisor or manager of a flight, function or activity.
-They usually serve in the role as one of the following:
+SNCOs are assigned duties commensurate with their skill levels and ranks.
+Their primary leadership duties are as superintendents, supervisors, or managers of flights, functions, or activities.
+They usually serve as one of the following:

 - Superintendent of a division or unit